 Algorithm description

 The FFL-based generation algorithm starts with nucleation where the target, FFL-enriched network, is first searched for FFL motifs.
-FLL-based subnetwork of predefined size ) with all FFL connected via shared nodes is then used as a substrate when attaching new edges and nodes to the growing network.
+FLL-based subnetwork of predefined size (a default minimum size equal to 20 nodes) with all FFL connected via shared nodes is then used as a substrate when attaching new edges and nodes to the growing network.
+The outline of the algorithm is present graphically and in the form of pseudocode (Figure 3, Figure 4).

 Once the substrate is selected the algorithm adds nodes and edges iteratively such that at every iteration, a candidate node is selected with a random uniform probability.
 Once selected, one of the four attachment rules (R1, R2, R3, R4) is applied (Figure 4) based on four predetermined probability scores (p1, p2, p3, p4) that add up to 1.
 The iterations are repeated until the required number of nodes in the network is reached.

-If the random float number r1 is less or equal to p1 then R1 is picked.
+If the random float number r1 (RandomUniform[0,1]) is less or equal to p1 then R1 is picked.
 For the R1 rule we applied the modified preferential attachment algorithm from Mayo et al. (2012) with power-law kernel:

 gi=Kiγi=1nKiγ